benhaub/ccsToCMake/README.md

 ### 8. Copy the source files.

 Before you copy over any files, add a stub `main.c`, create a target, and try to compile the project with just one file to make sure all the libraries are being found and linked properly properly.
+If you get errors, make sure there are no typos in ccsProject.cmake

 Copy over all of the *.[ch] and or *.[cpphpp] files to your project directory structure.
 Add them to your CMakeLists.txt in an way you like.
-You can add them all use a one-liner add_executable, or you can place them into directories and use add_subdirectory.
+You can add them all using a one-liner `add_executable`, or you can place them into directories and use `add_subdirectory`.

 You may also need to copy over some directories like `userFiles`.